Iota Alpha Kappa

 Iota Alpha Kappa (ΙΑΚ) was an American collegiate fraternity.
+It was established at Union College in 1858 and was dissolved in 1874.

 History

-It was founded at Union College in 1858.
-Roughly 20 chapters were developed, including at Lafayette College, Washington & Jefferson College, Columbia College and Norwich University.
+Iota Alpha Kappa was founded at Union College in 1858.
+Roughly twenty chapters were developed, including at Lafayette College, Washington & Jefferson College, Columbia College and Norwich University.
 Membership was not restricted to college students.
 In 1874, the fraternity was dissolved at a convention held in Easton, Pennsylvania.

 Following dissolution, the Washington & Jefferson College chapter founded the Phi Delta Kappa fraternity and became its first chapter.
-Following the collapse of Phi Delta Kappa, that chapter joined Phi Gamma Delta as the Alpha chapter.
+Following the collapse of Phi Delta Kappa, that chapter joined Phi Gamma Delta, restoring that fraternity's Alpha chapter.